ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 - champions program
 - mentors
 - community
-description: Meet the new team of mentors for the [rOpenSci Champions Program](https://champions-program.ropensci.org), for People from Latin America dedicated to research and development of research software committed to open science.
-They will accompany our champions in their projects for one year, sharing experience, guidance, and enthusiasm.
+description: Meet the new team of mentors for the [rOpenSci Champions Program](https://champions-program.ropensci.org) for People from Latin America dedicated to research and development of research software and committed to open science.
+They will accompany our Champions in their projects for one year, sharing experience, guidance, and enthusiasm.
 editor:
 - Steffi LaZerte
 params: